Which is the right website structure: TLD, Subdomain, & Subfolder:

 TLDs use the specific country codes intended for each country, so your users will be used to seeing them on other websites.
 They will know the content is meant for them, so it will give a sort of personalization to your website.
 You look extra professional, too, so that’s a plus!
 And it also signals your website’s language to search engines, so it will rank better.

-The fact that TLDs are separate URLs than your original website URL is also a great point because you install a separate CMS.
+The fact that TLDs are separate URLs from your original website URL is also a great point because you install a separate CMS.
 That way, you can put different people in charge of different versions of your site.
 The separate CMS is also more secure because a potential leak doesn’t allow access to your other webpages.

 2. Subdomains Structure

-A subdomain also uses country specific codes, but they’re added to the beginning of the URL as part of it.
+A subdomain also uses country-specific codes, but they’re added to the beginning of the URL as part of it.
 You’d end up with a domain that looks like this: de.example.com

 Why choose subdomains?

-Like with TLDs, with subdomains you install a separate CMS.
+Like with TLDs, with subdomains, you install a separate CMS.
 For the reasons we already mentioned, a separate CMS can be very beneficial.
 You can also imagine how much more organized having a separate CMS would allow you to be.

 Further advantages of using subdomains include saving on TLD acquisition fees.
-You also skip the legal obligations and special terms you might need when using on a top-level domain.
+You also skip the legal obligations and special terms you might need when using a top-level domain.

 3. Subfolders Structure